-Warning: The ambient light sensor is located to the left.
+Warning: The ambient light sensor is located between the two screws, as shown in the graphic.
 Don't mistake the ambient light sensor for a screw.
 Sticking a screw driver or other sharp object in the ambient light sensor could damage the computer.